-Kindkinis was founded in 2015 as a creative solution to ending the global water crisis, starting with India and then Africa and South America.
+Kindkinis was founded in 2018 as a creative solution to end the global water crisis, starting with India and then Africa and South America.
 Kindkinis sees how we can unlock human potential by providing reliable water projects to communities in Africa, India and South America who suffer needlessly from a lack of access to clean water and proper sanitation.

 At KindKinis, we believe that clean drinking water is essential to life.
 Our partner, Generosity.org shares this same vision and has been committed to aiding over 450,000 people across 20 countries in gaining access to clean water.

 We have a specific goal for our partnership with Generosity.org, and that goal begins with funding a water project in India.
 5% of KindKinis net profit will go toward building a well in an Indian community.
 By funding this water project, approximately 500 people within the community will have access to clean water.
 Our goal as a company is to build a minimum of 1 well by the end of 2018.

 EVERY PURCHASE COUNTS

 When you purchase a KindKinis suit, you are helping to make an impact in someone's life by providing a basic necessity to live.
 Want to help more?
-Add a donation to your order!
-Just $15 gives clean water to one person in the community in India where our water project will be implemented.
+Visit generosity.org to donate, $15 gives clean water to one person in the community in India where our water project will be implemented.